Strieglitz/HTW-SN-RIOT-LED/README.md

 `ifconfig`

+you can also add ipadresses with

+`ifconfig 6 add abcd::1234`

 this is just the coap node provided by Riot which can be used for testing the Networking functionality, for the LED Nodes we use another COAP Programm for Riot as descriped in part II.

 ### the COAP Client